alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 3.md

 PCs need to engage in a duel of creative transformation.
 As they are in a dream, they can take any form to defeat their opponent's form.

-Each side takes three turns, and each turn is interpreted as an attack, that is rolled from a specific stat and deals `1d8 + modifier` of physic damage. [[Lunara]] deals attack to all PCs simultaneously, each player rolls in return.
+Each side takes three turns, and each turn is interpreted as an attack, that is rolled from a specific stat and deals `1d8 + modifier + profience bonus (if spellcasting ability)` of physic damage. [[Lunara]] deals attack to all PCs simultaneously, each player rolls in return.
 - First round is Intelligence
 - Second round is Wisdom
 - Third round is Charisma